Please Note: The Pre-Forensics Option in the BS degree has been eliminated.

 Upon completion of the Criminology major, a student will be expected to:

-- Understand the causes and consequence of crime and the operation of the criminal justice system.
+- Describe the interrelated institutions and processes of the criminal justice system.

-- Have the ability to locate and consult works in the area and write a research paper that is coherent, cogent, and attentive to the conventions of the field.
+- Locate and consult works in the area to produce a research paper that is coherent, cogent, and attentive to conventions of the field.

 - Criminology B.A. (students enrolled as of Fall 2012)